-In light of the Covid-19 situation, as of April 2020 the Committee foresees that we will not be able to host any in-person meetings before December 2020 at the earliest.
+In light of the Covid-19 situation, we wil not be running any in-person meetings before January 2021 at the earliest.

 We hope that the programme below will run as advertised – but please understand the context in which we are presenting the information.

 You do not have to be a member to attend our events.
 Simply turn up on the evening for a taster of what we can offer.